saiftynet/PerlayStation/Card Games/Readme.md

 ## Card Games

 ### Objective
-Create classes for Cards and Decks and Tables that allow interactive manipulations of cards for games, such as bridge, poker, black jack, fish etc
+Create classes for Cards and Stacks and Tables that allow interactive manipulations of cards for games, such as bridge, poker, black jack, fish etc. These objects can be displayed on a terminal window and positioned as disired, eventually will have animations as well.

 ### Usage: